by Andrea Blundell

-For some it all sadly becomes too much – the Office for National Statistics in the UK has previously reported up to a 3% rise in female suicides and a 5% for men.
+The Office for National Statistics in the UK has previously reported up to a 3% rise in female suicides, and 5% for men.

 What is behind holiday depression?

-Comparison is perhaps the bane of the season.
-We compare our lives to an unrealistic representation of shiny, perfect Christmas experiences we are bombarded with by the media.
-To others, like our colleagues and friends (they have more money than us, more success, a more exciting holiday plan, a more loving family).
-This Christmas is then held up to the past ones (before the divorce, or when we were in love and not single, or when our mother was still around and we weren’t grieving, or when we were younger, happier…).
+And if that is not enough, this Christmas is then held up to the past ones.
+The one before the divorce, or when we were in love and not single, or when our mother was still around and we weren’t grieving, or when we were younger, happier…

 There is also the stress of having to see family we don’t get along with, which can cause weeks of worry.

-Loneliness is a big problem.
-Not having a family around you this time of year can make you feel like a leper no matter how much you claim you like the time to yourself.
+Not having a family around you this time of year can make you feel like a leper, no matter how much you claim you like the time to yourself.

-So what can you do to pull through the Christmas Blues?
+So what can you do if the Christmas blues are nipping at your heels?